Jayce999111/HealthHub-Campaign-Analysis/HealthHub-Campaign-Analysis/README.md

 - With **55%** of the orders and revenue coming from just four campaigns, diversifying the offerings is crucial.
 Expanding the media strategy for promoting these campaigns, particularly through social media, could provide upsell opportunities.

 - Creating loyalty programs to boost conversion rates: In order to convert non-members, consider offering a one-time-only sign-up discount with increased general marketing of membership benefits and savings.
-Focus targeted and personalized ads on previous customers, and utilize past signup data to increase marketing efforts when previously purchased products may need updating.
+Focus targeted and personalized ads on previous customers, and utilize past signup data to increase marketing efforts when previously purchased products need updating.

-- Focus on Volume-Driven Campaigns: Based on our sales trend that shows users are more likely to sign up for lower-cost campaigns, which actually increases revenue compared to campaigns with a higher order value, we could create multiple, frequent campaigns with affordable entry points.
-This strategy allows us to leverage the demand for lower-priced options, boosting participation and driving higher cumulative revenue.
+- Focus on Volume-Driven Campaigns: Based on sales trends users are more likely to sign up for lower-cost campaigns, creating multiple frequent campaigns with affordable entry points.
+This strategy leverages the demand for lower-priced options it will boosting participation and driving higher cumulative revenue.

 - Despite the general sales success of the COVID-19 campaign, vaccine sales have been disappointingly low, contributing only **5%** of revenue in 2024.
 Enhancing marketing efforts targeting previous vaccine users for booster shots could significantly boost sales.